hackle/blogger/src/raw/printf.md

 const mixed1: Mixed = "one TRUE friend";
 ```

-In search for symmetry, it's also possible to pattern match on a string literal to recover its components.
-It goes as:
+In search for symmetry, we will find it's also possible to pattern match on a string literal to recover its components.
+Here is a type `LeadingNumber` that extracts the leading number from a string literal:

 ```TypeScript
 type LeadingNumber<T extends string> =